gdsfactory/gdsfactory/docs/developer.md

 ## Tests

 gdsfactory tests are written with [pytest](https://docs.pytest.org/en/latest/contents.html).
-You can run them, from the root of the repository, like this
+You can run them, from the root of the repository with pytest:

 ```shell
 pytest -s
 ```

-You can run tests with `pytest`.
-This will run 3 types of tests:

-- pytest will test any function that starts with `test_`.
+pytest will test any function that starts with `test_`.
 You can assert the number of polygons, the name, the length of a route or whatever you want.
-- regressions tests: avoids unwanted regressions by storing Components port locations in CSV and metadata in YAML files.
-You can force to regenerate the reference files running `pytest --force-regen -s` from the repo root directory.
-  - `tests/test_containers.py` stores container settings in YAML and port locations in a CSV file
-  - `tests/components/test_components.py` stores all the component settings in YAML
-  - `tests/components/test_ports.py` stores all port locations in a CSV file
-  - `tests/test_netlists.py` stores all the component netlist in YAML and rebuilds the component from the netlist.
-    - converts the routed PIC into YAML and build back into the same PIC from its YAML definition
-  - lytest: writes all components GDS in `run_layouts` and compares them with `ref_layouts`
-    - when running the test it will do a boolean of the `run_layout` and the `ref_layout` and raise an error for any significant differences.
-    - you can check out any changes in your library with `gf gds diff ref_layouts/bbox.gds run_layouts/bbox.gds`

 In addition to unit tests run against the library, gdsfactory has a suite of regression tests which ensure that Components are never unintentionally modified between revisions.
 These regression tests include
 | Test Type | Path | Format | Purpose |